1. Blog

 Gastrointestinal upset

-Research shows that when the dog’s digestive system is upset, it can benefit from probiotic supplements.
+Research shows that when the dog’s digestive system is upset, it may benefit from probiotic supplements.
 “Probiotics normalize the conditions in the intestines by changing the local acidity of the digestive tract and releasing short-chain fatty acids,” reads an article in Cornell University College of Veterinary Medicine’s DogWatch newsletter.
 “This gives dogs a leg up if they end up ingesting harmful bacteria such as Salmonella.”

 The “good bacteria” provided by probiotics can improve and maintain a dog’s digestive health, and in turn, reduce large amounts of farting.